Failure To Diagnose Spinal Infection Attorney in Pittsburgh, PA

 Skilled Medical Malpractice Lawyer Seeking Compensation for Victims of Malpractice Throughout Western Pennsylvania

 Spinal infections can affect the vertebral column, discs, or areas around the spinal cord.
 They typically arise in post-operative conditions, but some infections, including meningitis, can arise because of other risk factors.
 Depending on the severity of an infection, some patients who contract spinal infections may suffer long-term consequences.
 Our Pittsburgh spinal infection attorney is well versed in a range of medical malpractice cases.
-At Matzus Law, we understand the risk of spinal infection and the consequences patients may face.
+At Matzus Law LLC, we understand the risk of spinal infection and the consequences patients may face.
 While not every outcome resulting from a spinal infection is considered malpractice, many that result in serious injury or harm could have been prevented.
 Our job is to make the aftermath of a preventable error easier for victims to bear while holding the responsible physicians, nurses, and hospitals accountable for the harm that they have caused.

-For answers to Frequently Asked Questions about medical malpractice claims in PA, check out the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about medical malpractice claims in PA, check out the Matzus Law LLC medical malpractice FAQ page.

 Types of Spinal Infections